Hello, Highlands!

 Travel from Edinburgh to Dundee aboard Belmond Royal Scotsman and discover landscapes and cultures rich in personality and panache.
 Photographs courtesy of Belmond.

 After years of jet setting, travelers are looking to slow down and revel at vast landscapes and new cultures.
 What better way to do so than navigating fabled railroads in luxury?
 While the golden age of train travel might be behind us, a rail revival is taking place.
 High-end operators like Rovos Rail in Southern Africa and the Maharajas Express in India are recapturing the romance of a bygone era of train travel.
-When it first rolled out of Paris in 1883 bound for Istanbul, the Orient Express—the celebrated train created by Belgian Georges Nagelmackers—set the bar for glamorous train travel.
+When it first rolled out in 1883, the Orient Express — the celebrated train created by Belgian Georges Nagelmackers — set the bar for glamorous train travel.
 Its elegant carriages carried royals, politicians, and artists while also inspiring imitators and novels, most notably Agatha Christie’s Murder on the Orient Express.

 Orient Express was rebranded as Belmond, yet the company upholds and celebrates its train travel legacy.
 Nearly 100 years after the original, the Belmond Venice Simplon-Orient Express debuted.
-Today, it still crisscrosses Europe, stopping in such cities as Istanbul, Venice, and Paris.
+Today, it still crisscrosses Europe, stopping at all the top glamerous cities.
 And in the three decades since, Belmond’s fleet has grown to include trains in the U.K., Asia, and South America.
 The Royal Scotsman, however, has become one of the most iconic.
 The fabled train is an aristocrat of rail travel, composed of nine vintage-inspired carriages, mostly Pullman cars from the 1960s.
 Single-, double-, and twin-bedded state cars are decorated with marquetry, rich green and crimson fabrics, and prints of Highland chieftains.
 All are serviced by personal cabin stewards.
 “For all intents and purposes, it has the accommodations and amenities of a full-service, five-star hotel,” says train manager Fred Laseen.
 “But the service is very personal.
 With 15 private staff to attend to 50 guests, I often feel like we’re hosting people for a party.”

 The 720-mile Highlands trip passes through Dundee, Montrose, Inverness, and Perth.
 When guests depart from Edinburgh’s Waverley Station, they embark on a magical experience that simply can’t be captured traveling any other way.
 It doesn’t take long to go from the comforts of the city to pure highland countryside, which can be as harsh as it is beautiful.
 Seeing it all pass by from your window feels like watching a National Geographic documentary.